Midwest D-CFAR announces first round of pilot funding awardees

 The Midwest D-CFAR is proud to announce the investigators selected to receive the first round of research pilot awards.
 These awards aim to support emerging and established researchers as they expand their focus to HIV-related studies.
 Designed to generate preliminary data for competitive funding applications, these awards support new investigators, those transitioning to HIV research, and those pursuing their first R or K awards.

-We received a diverse pool of applications featuring research projects across public health, implementation science, basic science, and clinical research from researchers in a range of disciplines, including medicine, social work, and public health.
+We received a broad pool of applications featuring research projects across public health, implementation science, basic science, and clinical research from researchers in a range of disciplines, including medicine, social work, and public health.
 This highlights an increasing focus on interdisciplinary research and a commitment to translating findings into real-world impact that we are happy to support.

 Below is a brief description of the groundbreaking projects funded through this initiative in 2025.